juhoaj/cybersecuritybasecourseproject/README.md

-## Course project for Cyber Security Base course 2025
+## Course project for Cyber Security Base 2025

 Installation instructions:
 1) Clone or download the reposity and move to `cmdb` directory